smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 ### Usage Notes

-To execute the temporary stored procedures, first run the script to create them, then call the temporary procedures within the same session.
+To execute the temporary stored procedures, first run the script to create them, then execute the temporary stored procedures.

 For this example, we are using the `WideWorldImports` database on the `Sales.Orders` table.
 You’ll need to update the script’s `USE` statement to point to the correct database.